-Enrollment and dosing of additional subjects in the 12 mg dose cohort (including subjects both on and off hydroxyurea), is currently on hold.
-Data from subjects in the 12 mg dose cohort (n=3), prior to the suspension of the trial, showed up to 10.0% absolute HbF increases from baseline after 42 days of treatment.
-Subjects with asterisks were on hydroxyurea.
+Data from subjects in the 12 mg dose cohort (n=3), prior to the suspension of the trial in February 2023, showed up to 10.0% absolute HbF increases from baseline, or total HbF of \sim 25.0%, after 42 days of treatment (the full three months of treatment was interrupted by the clinical hold).
+Subjects with asterisks were on background hydroxyurea.

 Increases in HbF have been shown to reduce the frequency or severity of a broad range of SCD symptoms, including VOC, anemia, pain, infection, stroke and others.
-Based on a large body of genetic, clinical, and observational evidence showing the effects of higher levels of HbF in people with SCD, the induction of HbF by 5-10% over baseline could be associated with reduced disease burden and improved clinical outcomes.
-We believe these initial data showing that FTX-6058 increases HbF levels by up to 9.5% support its potential to become a transformative therapy for people living with SCD.
+Based on a large body of genetic, clinical, and observational evidence showing the effects of higher levels of HbF in people with SCD, for a given patient, even small increases in total HbF are expected to be associated with clinical benefit, with levels in the upper 20% to lower 30%-range being associated with significant reductions in the manifestations of SCD.
+We believe these initial data showing that pociredir increases HbF levels by up to $\sim 10.0\%$ from baseline after as few as six weeks of therapy support its potential to become a transformative therapy for people living with SCD.

-FTX-6058 was generally well-tolerated as of the March 3, 2023 data cutoff date.
-There have been 14 TEAEs reported to date, two of which were reported as possibly related to study drug (headache, lip numbness), neither of which were severe and were deemed non-serious.
-There have been no discontinuations due to TEAEs.
-Three of the 14 TEAEs were characterized as VOCs, and were deemed unrelated to FTX-6058, one of which was reported as a serious adverse event, or SAE, with acute chest syndrome in a non-adherent subject.
+Pociredir was generally well-tolerated as of the March 3, 2023 data cutoff date.
+There have been 23 TEAEs reported as of the data cutoff date, eight of which were reported as possibly related to study drug (headache, lip numbness, diarrhea, fatigue, somnolence, nausea or tinnitus), none of which were severe and were deemed non-serious.
+There have been no discontinuations due to TEAEs as of the data cutoff date.
+Four of the 23 TEAEs were characterized as VOCs, and were deemed unrelated to pociredir; one of these was reported as a serious adverse event, or SAE, with acute chest syndrome in a subject who was non-adherent to study drug administration.